-Potential applicants are strongly encouraged to contact the University at which they would like to hold the award to discuss their application.
-Contact details for each University (and in some cases for each subject area offered) are given below.
+Potential applicants are strongly encouraged to contact the university at which they would like to hold the award to discuss their application.
+Contact details for each university (and in some cases for each subject area offered) are given below.

-Interested individuals should complete a standard application form and email it to the School's Senior Scientific Manager georgina.fletcher@phc.ox.ac.uk
+Interested individuals should complete a standard application form (SAF) and email it to the School's Senior Scientific Manager, Dr Georgina Fletcher at: nihrspcr@phc.ox.ac.uk

-- Please state GPCP Fellowship 2017 as the subject of the email. - Please the attachment using the naming convention: Surname\SAF\GPCP17 - Applications must be received by 12 noon on 16 February 2017.
+- Please state GPCP Fellowship 2018 as the subject of the email. - Please name the SAF file with the convention: Surname\SAF\GPCP18 - No other documents should be submitted as part of the application - Applications must be received by 12 noon on 16 February 2018.

-Competition Launch 9 January 2017 Applicants to Standard Application Form 12 noon 16 February 2017 Shortlisted candidates invited to interview Start of May 2017 Interviews 15 May 2017 Announcement of Awards End of May 17 at the latest Start of fellowships Usually August 2017
+Competition Launch 8 January 2018 Applicants to Standard Application Form 12 noon 16 February 2018 Shortlisted candidates invited to interview Last week of April Interviews 10 May 2018 Announcement of Awards End of May 18 at the latest Start of fellowships Usually August 2018